Shadraze/V-RAI/Readme.md

 The frontend of the project is in Unity, more specifically you want to use Unity 2022 to compatibility.
 The Meta Quest 2 is also a requirement as the project was made with that headset in mind.

-The backend of the project can still run without a frontend through POST requests on the Flask API.
+The backend of the project can still run without a frontend through Websockets.

 Note:
 The OpenAI API key in V-RAI-Backend/AppFiles/AI/Generation/TextToText.py is invalid.
 In order for the project to work, an OpenAI API key is needed!